vanessaaleung/data-science-notes/machine-learning/README.md

 ###  Cross-validation
 - Why: the R-squared is dependent on the way splitting up the data, the test data may not be representative of the model's ability to generalize the unseen data
 - more folds, more computationally  expensive
+- split data into training and hold-out set, perform grid search cross-validation on training set

 ### Regularized Regression
 _Penalizing large coefficients_